 It’s safe to say that 4moms is one of the MOST innovative companies on the market.
 Their strollers are a few steps ahead of the competition.
 The new Moxi model is no different.
-The integrated technology takes it to a completely a new lever of strolling.
-What other stroller has a headlights and rechargeable battery on board?
+The integrated technology takes it to a completely new level of strolling.
+What other stroller has headlights and rechargeable battery on board?

 While no other companies have integrated technology into their strollers, I think that’s where everything is going.
-Soon we’ll see super compact strollers that fold and unfold on their own, that can charge your phone and connect to internet, that have build-in tv with endless channels.
+Soon, we’ll be seeing super compact strollers that fold and unfold on their own, that can charge your phone and connect to internet, that have build-in tv with endless channels.
 You will probably be able to stroll and shop on amazon at the same time.
-And when you arrive home from your walk at the park, all the things you’ve ordered will be at your door.
+And, when you arrive home from your walk at the park, all the things you’ve ordered will be at your door.
 LOL.

 Anyways, back to reality.
 The Moxi is much more practical model than their Origami model that was too heavy and too bulky.
 Its most unique feature is a power generator located in the rear wheels that gets changed while you are walking with the stroller.
 Having a battery on board means you can charge your cell phone, track distance traveled, track temperature and speed you are going with.
 The built-in LCD screen displays all the information and makes walking much more interesting.